Services and Routes

 |---|---|---|

-| Persistence | Immediate update to Data Plane (via etcd). | Saved as Service Template in Control Plane database. |
+| Persistence | Immediate update to Data Plane (via etcd). | Stored in the Control Plane database and synced to Data Plane nodes. |

-| Deployment | Changes take effect as soon as they are saved. | Versions must be Published to a Gateway Group. |
+| Deployment | Changes take effect as soon as they are saved. | Changes are synced from the Control Plane to the Data Plane nodes in the target Gateway Group. |

-| Audit | Minimal change tracking. | Full audit logs and version history. |
+| Audit | Minimal change tracking. | Full audit logs for Control Plane operations. |